 CEC Technical Reports: These reports provide technical support for understanding detailed data analysis and construction of variables written by researchers for CWEP data preparation

-CEC Other Publications: Conference presentations, posters or proceedings, Fact sheets as a summary of key facts or data, Tool kits and training materials to document best practices and lessons learned for specific tasks integral to biomedical mentoring, training, faculty development or institutional capacity building; and various other DPC reports
+CEC Other Products: Conference presentations, posters or proceedings, Fact sheets as a summary of key facts or data, Tool kits and training materials to document best practices and lessons learned for specific tasks integral to biomedical mentoring, training, faculty development or institutional capacity building; and various other DPC reports

 Hallmarks of Success: DPC-developed intermediate and long-term outcomes that guide the Consortium-Wide Evaluation (CWEP) spanning student, faculty/mentor and institution level impacts